 Reviewers at the time mostly blamed Demolition's schizophrenic nature on Tim Owens, but in his defense, he didn't write any of the songs.
-I'll give credit where it's due and say that Owens does his best to elevate a mostly-bad batch of material, but honestly, I doubt that even Rob Halford could've saved these songs.
+I'll give credit where it's due and say that Owens does his best to elevate a mostly-bad batch of material, but honestly, I doubt that even Rob Halford could've saved most of these duds.

 Demolition barely scraped the lower rungs of the Billboard album charts upon its release in July 2001, registering at an anemic #165 (by comparison, Jugulator peaked at #82).
 A tour to promote the album was delayed until early 2002 due to the 9/11 attacks, and when it finally commenced the Priest found themselves playing to small crowds in even smaller venues.
 Clearly, the writing was on the wall.

 In 2003, Judas Priest announced that they were reuniting with Rob Halford.
-Tim Owens went on to perform on two albums by American power-metal kingpins Iced Earth and he has been an in-demand journeyman vocalist ever since, appearing on albums by Yngwie Malmsteen's Rising Force, Tourniquet, Beyond Fear, Charred Walls of the Damned, and Spirits of Fire (to name just a few).
+Tim Owens went on to record two albums with Iced Earth, and he has been an in-demand journeyman vocalist ever since, appearing on albums by Yngwie Malmsteen's Rising Force, Tourniquet, Beyond Fear, Charred Walls of the Damned, and Spirits of Fire (to name just a few).